OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ## Completing the CI/CD pipeline
 So far we’ve done the CI and the CD portions, but we’ve not yet connected them together.
 To fit these pieces together, we go back to our TeamCity server.

-### Install the Octopus Deploy Plugin
+### Install the Octopus Deploy plugin
-First, we need to go to [https://plugins.jetbrains.com/plugin/9038-octopus-deploy-integration](https://plugins.jetbrains.com/plugin/9038-octopus-deploy-integration) and download the Octopus Deploy plugin.
+First, we need to navigate to the [Octopus Deploy plugin](https://plugins.jetbrains.com/plugin/9038-octopus-deploy-integration) and download the Octopus Deploy plugin.

 After that has been downloaded, go to {{Administration,Plugins List}} in our TeamCity server.
 From here, we’ll click on the **Upload plugin zip** button to add the plugin: